Sulpitius Pius

 PROLOGUE.

-[1] From the beginning to the end, through every place and generation, I believe there have never been lacking men chosen by God, In every age there are some Saints. in whom the grace of the Holy Spirit might shine forth; and through whom the Lord might manifest signs of miracles, and the consolation and encouragement of those who seek Him: just as in modern times, through one of His Bishops Sulpitius, of whom I am speaking, He deigned by the merit of his life to show many and great miracles.
-About whom, at the command of the Brothers, I was required to write something that I knew for the memory of posterity that would be useful; although I know myself to be unequal to the burden of this imposed work; nor am I able to record the virtues of so great a man of God, which he performed from the beginning of his youth, nor to express them in fitting words as is worthy; but nevertheless, lest I stubbornly refuse the command laid upon me; either the few things which I myself saw, The author lived with Saint Sulpitius. or from the account of those who served him from his youth to his decrepit old age; or what was made known by very many of the faithful who saw them, I have taken care to set forth briefly.
+[1] From the beginning to the end, through every place and generation, I believe there have never been lacking men chosen by God, In every age there are some Saints. in whom the grace of the Holy Spirit might shine forth; and through whom the Lord might see fit to manifest signs of miracles, and the consolation and encouragement of those seeking Him: just as in modern times, through the merit of the life of a single Bishop of His, Sulpitius, of whom I speak, He has deigned to show many miracles as well.
+Concerning whom, since the brothers have commanded me to write something that I knew, for the benefit of posterity's memory; I know that I am unequal to the burden of this imposed work; nor can I record in fitting words, as is worthy, the great virtues of the man of God which he performed from the beginning of his youth; but nevertheless, so as not contumaciously to refuse the charge laid upon me; the few things that I myself saw, The author lived with St. Sulpitius. or learned from the account of those who served him from adolescence to decrepit old age; or what has been made known by the very many faithful who saw them, I have taken care to briefly cover.

 Annotation